How to Stop a Dog From Barking in the Morning

 How to stop a dog from barking in the morning.

 Many dogs and puppies are excited to get out of their kennels in the mornings.
 They bark or scratch frantically at their kennel doors.

-Foster dog Barkley is a good boy and doesn’t make a peep until he knows I’m awake.
-The problem is, once he knows I’m awake he gets really excited and starts whining.
-I’m sure he anticipates seeing Ace and going for our morning walk.
-This anticipation puts him into an anxious frenzy.
+The problem was, once he knew I was awake he got really excited and started whining.
+I’m sure he anticipated seeing my dog Ace and going for our morning walk.
+This anticipation put him into an anxious frenzy.

-I have a strict rule where I will not let Barkley out of his kennel unless he is quiet.
-But the longer I wait for Barkley to calm down, the more anxious he becomes.
-He doesn’t know how to calm himself.
-He just whines more and more.
-His anxiety builds until he is panting heavily, shaking and getting more worked up.
+I had a strict rule where I did not let Barkley out of his kennel unless he was quiet.
+But the longer I waited for Barkley to calm down, the more anxious he became.
+He didn’t know how to calm himself.
+He just whined more and more.
+His anxiety increased until he was panting heavily, shaking and getting more worked up.

-Plus, his whining frustrates me.
+Plus, his whining frustrated me.
 A lot.
 I like my mornings to be relaxing.

 So what should a dog owner do to stop a dog from barking in the morning?